India's Consumption Story: What Rising Middle Class Means For Investors

 The diversified funds may serve as the core of the portfolio, while the thematic fund may act as an additional allocation aligned with long-term megatrends.

-Considering risk factors Investing in consumption funds or any thematic category requires awareness of certain risks: .
-Concentration risk: Since consumption funds focus on limited sectors, they may face higher volatility compared to diversified funds.
+Investing in consumption funds or any thematic category requires awareness of certain risks:

+Concentration risk : Since consumption funds focus on limited sectors, they may face higher volatility compared to diversified funds.

 Keeping these points in mind, investors may evaluate whether thematic options align with their portfolio strategy and goals.